andymangold/gd1/course-sheet.md

 Over the course of the semester, you and each of your classmates will be responsible for sharing something you love with the class.
 This can be anything creative, such as a book, album, person, place, time, film, product, or something else altogether.
 Present it in a way that makes the most sense for what you're sharing.
 Your presentation should be about 10 minutes in length.

 We will start off class with one, or when necessary two, Love Letter presentations every week.
 You will sign up ahead of time for a slot.
-The first week I will present something I love to the class as an example.

 Learning:
 - How to give a presentation